Rice production in the United States: 20th century to present

-Rice was established in Arkansas in 1904, California in 1912, and the Mississippi Delta in 1942.
-Rice cultivation in California in particular started during the California Gold Rush.
-It was introduced primarily for the consumption of about 40,000 Chinese laborers who were brought as immigrants to the state; only a small area was under rice cultivation to meet this requirement.
-However, commercial production began only in 1912 in the town of Richvale in Butte County.
-Since then, California has cultivated rice in a big way, and as of 2006, its production of rice was the second largest in the United States.
+Rice became an established crop in Arkansas by 1904, California by 1912, and the Mississippi Delta by 1942.
+Rice cultivation in California in particular started during the California gold rush of the middle 1800s.
+It was introduced primarily for the consumption of about 40,000 Chinese laborers who were brought in as immigrants to the state.
+At first, only a small area was allocated for rice cultivation to meet this requirement.
+Commercial production began in 1912 in the town of Richvale in Butte County.
+Since then, California has cultivated rice in large quantities, and as of 2006, its production of rice was the second largest in the United States.